-Tuition and fees are due and payable in full before the day of class registration, unless special payment arrangements have been made with the Finance Office, or when loan applications for amounts sufficient to cover tuition and fees are on file in the Financial Aid Office.
+Tuition and fees are due and payable in full before the first day of class unless payment arrangements have been made with the Finance Office, or when loan applications for amounts sufficient to cover tuition and fees are on file in the Financial Aid Office.
+Note: The above fees are charged in Term I only.
 Tuition includes parking, library privileges and laboratory supplies, but not instruments, equipment, computers, texts, lab manuals or health insurance.
 Tuition is subject to change annually.